DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

-The margin condition, which has been introduced to characterize the hardness of classification problems \citep{mammen1999smooth,tsybakov2004optimal}, has been used in stochastic contextual bandit problems in \citet{goldenshluger2009woodroofe,rigollet2010nonparametric,goldenshluger2013linear,perchet2013multi,hu2019smooth,bastani2019online}, among others.
+\paragraph{Contextual Bandits.} Contextual bandits extends multi-armed bandits \citep{lai1985asymptotically} by introducing observations of side information at each time point \citep[\eg,][]{auer2002using}.
+While some literature makes no assumption about the context generating process and allows for adversarially chosen contexts \citep[\eg,][]{beygelzimer2011contextual}, this can be overly pessimistic in real-world scenarios and inevitably leads to high regret.
+Thus, another line of literature considers the stochastic contextual bandit problem, which assumes that contexts and rewards are drawn i.i.d. from a stationary but unknown distribution \citep[\eg,][]{dudik2011efficient}.
+We will focus on the stochastic setting in this paper.
+The margin condition, which has been introduced to characterize the hardness of classification problems \citep{mammen1999smooth}, has been used in stochastic contextual bandits in \citet{rigollet2010nonparametric,goldenshluger2013linear,hu2022smooth,bastani2020online}, among others.
 The margin condition parameter (usually denoted as $\alpha\geq0$) quantifies the concentration of contexts near the decision boundary between arms and crucially determines the learning difficulty of bandit problems.
-Among these, \citet{rigollet2010nonparametric,perchet2013multi,hu2019smooth} assume non-parametric relationships between rewards and covariates for each arm, and propose rate-optimal algorithms in different smoothness regimes.
+Among these, \citet{rigollet2010nonparametric,perchet2013multi,hu2022smooth} assume non-parametric relationships between rewards and covariates.
 Nonparametric algorithms may perform poorly in moderate to high dimensions due to the curse of dimension, so much of the literature focuses on the case where the rewards are parametric -- particularly, linear -- functions of the observed contexts.
-Under the linear model, \citet{goldenshluger2013linear} propose a novel algorithm that maintains two sets of parameter estimates for each arm and achieves optimal $O(\log T)$ regret under a sharp margin condition ($\alpha = 1$). \citet{bastani2019online} consider sparse linear models to accommodate high-dimensional features and use the LASSO estimator in their algorithm.
-While \citet{goldenshluger2013linear,bastani2019online} assume a sharp margin ($\alpha = 1$), \citet{goldenshluger2009woodroofe,bastani2017mostly} show that their analysis techniques can be easily extended to problems under general margin conditions.
+Under the linear model, \citet{goldenshluger2013linear} achieve optimal $O(\log T)$ regret under a sharp margin ($\alpha = 1$). \citet{bastani2021mostly} show that the analysis techniques can be easily extended to general margin conditions.